 As compensation for S.L.A.
 Pharma's participation in the management and the development of the technologies, Ventrus is required to make separate payments to S.L.A.
 Pharma equal to \$41,500 per month ("Monthly Payments") for each of diltiazem and phenylephrine.
 Per the agreement, Ventrus' obligation to make these monthly payments was to terminate upon a new drug application ("NDA") filing.
 Pursuant to amendments to the Exclusive License Agreement, the Company, as of September 30, 2010, was no longer required to make additional payments for phenylephrine.
-At June 30, 2011, the Company had no monies outstanding to S.L.A.
+At September 30, 2011, the Company had no amounts due to S.L.A.
 Pharma.

 Ventrus is also required to reimburse S.L.A.
 Pharma for clinical development costs associated with the technology development of both diltiazem and phenylephrine.
-Ventrus' total payment obligation for the diltiazem project shall not exceed \$4,000,000.
-Ventrus made \$3,200,000 of payments to S.L.A.
-Pharma from August 2007 through June 30, 2011.
+Ventrus' total payment obligation for the diltiazem project is limited to \$4,000,000.
+Ventrus made \$3,700,000 of payments to S.L.A.
+Pharma from August 2007 through September 30, 2011.
 Both Ventrus and S.L.A.
 Pharma have agreed to add additional services outside the scope of the agreement for \$400,000.
 The services have not yet been provided by S.L.A.
 Pharma.
-Ventrus' total remaining payment obligation for the phenylephrine project shall not exceed \$1,200,000.
 S.L.A.
-Pharma has been paid \$600,000 of services for the phenylephrine project through June 30, 2011.
+Pharma has been paid \$600,000 of services for the phenylephrine project through September 30, 2011.
 S.L.A.
-Pharma did not provide or bill Ventrus for any services for the phenylephrine project in 2010 and the first two quarters to 2011 and management does not expect to be billed for any services for the phenylephrine project in the foreseeable future.
+Pharma did not provide or bill Ventrus for any services for the phenylephrine project in 2010 or the first three quarters of 2011 and management does not expect to be billed for any services for the phenylephrine project in the foreseeable future.

 On June 6, 2011, Ventrus further amended the Exclusive License Agreement with S.L.A.
 Pharma.
 The amendment eliminates its potential \$800,000 milestone payment to S.L.A.
 Pharma for the development of diltiazem, previously payable upon the completion of enrollment into the Phase III clinical trial that S.L.A.
 Pharma is conducting in Europe.
 It also eliminates S.L.A.
 Pharma's ability to terminate the license agreement at any time, with one month's notice, in the event that Ventrus had failed to make a required payment and a third party wished to enter into a license agreement for diltiazem and phenylephrine, provided the termination would not have been effective if within that one-month period Ventrus paid all then required payments under the agreement.
 Pursuant to the amendment, Ventrus must pay S.L.A.
 Pharma up to \$1,000,000 in milestone payments, payable in four equal installments of \$250,000 once specified thresholds of randomized patients are achieved in the Phase III trial for diltiazem that S.L.A.
 Pharma is conducting in Europe.
+The first two milestones were met and paid in the third quarter of 2011.
+As of September 30, 2011, Ventrus' total remaining payment obligation for the phenylephrine project shall not exceed \$900,000, consisting of two potential milestone payments aggregating \$500,000 and \$400,000 of to-be-agreed-upon services.
 Additionally, upon Ventrus' receipt of a quality controlled final study report of the Phase III trial for diltiazem in Europe, Ventrus must pay S.L.A.
 Pharma \$400,000 in development costs for diltiazem.